First Initial Wash

 Mother ease does not recommend any homemade detergents.
 Fat deposits from soap can accumulate in the diapers layers and cause water repellency.

-Mother ease highly recommends the use of Tide Original, Tide Free and Gentle and Ivory Snow.
+Mother ease highly recommends the use of Tide Free and Gentle, Ivory Snow, Country Breeze Laundry Detergent and Green Works by Clorox.

-Do not use laundry detergent products containing sodium percarbonate or hydrogen peroxide (alternative bleach).
+Do not use laundry detergent products containing sodium percarbonate, hydrogen peroxide (oxygen bleach) or optical brighteners.
 These ingredients are often listed.
 When combined with uric acid and ammonia a reaction occurs causing natural fibers to dissolve.
+These ingredients are also harsh on diaper covers and cover binding.

 Note: Oversized large waterproof (nylon coated or PUL laminated) diaper pail liners should not be washed with cloth diapers.
 Due to the large size, they restrict water movement, interfere with effective detergent removal during rinse cycles and impede water extraction during the spin cycles.